Railway Operations — IIOn this page

 For each class of locomotive, there is a certain height of water beyond which it absolutely cannot proceed on flooded track as its equipment may be damaged otherwise.
 For instance, diesel locomotives of the WDM-2 class are not to be used if the water level above the rails is more than 3".

 Q. How are trains run in the fog?

-Earlier, drivers used to check their speeds based on their own judgment and feel.
-This led to some drivers being exceedingly slow out of caution, while others occasionally overshot signals out of an anxiety to not be seen as 'dragging their feet'.
-Northern Railway decided to lay down instructions as to how the drivers should move in fog.
+Earlier, pilots used to check their speeds based on their own judgment and feel.
+This led to some pilots being exceedingly slow out of caution, while others occasionally overshot signals out of an anxiety to not be seen as ‘dragging their feet’.
+Northern Railway decided to lay down instructions as to how the pilots should move in fog.
 These instructions are given below.

-Automatic Block System: In automatic signal territory, the maximum speed of a train is restricted to 30km/h during dense fog.
-Depending on the severity of fog, the driver is expected to control the speed of a train and restrict it further if necessary.
+Automatic Block System: In automatic signal territory, the maximum speed of a train is restricted in accordance with the signal aspect that the train clears.
+60km/h after passing a stop signal at ‘Green’, and 30km/h after passing ‘double yellow’ aspect stop signal.
+Depending on the severity of fog, the pilot is expected to control the speed of a train and restrict it further if necessary.